Date:

 Renata Archetti, Massimo Ponti, Isabella Casadei, and Alessandro Antonini

-A presentation of the first results from hydrodynamic studies, which are essential to understanding the interaction between the reef structure and wave motion.
+A presentation of the first results from the hydrodynamic study, essential to understanding the interaction between the reef structure and wave motion.

-The project's focus on citizen science activities actively involves schools, citizens, and volunteers in the conservation of coastal environments.
+The project’s focus on citizen science activities actively involved schools, citizens, and volunteers in the conservation of coastal environments.

-Participation in the conference represents an important opportunity for international visibility and exchange for LIFE NatuReef, strengthening scientific networks and promoting the project’s integrated approach that links biodiversity conservation, coastal protection, and community engagement.
+Participation in the conference represented a significant opportunity for international visibility and exchange for LIFE NatuReef, thereby strengthening scientific networks and promoting the project’s integrated approach, which links biodiversity conservation, coastal protection, and community engagement.

 More information about the event: nora6.es